3scale/3scale-operator/doc/community-release-build.md

 ## Introduction
-* Community Release created in parallel with Minor Product Releases or patch releases, and not for Major release.
+* Community Release is primarily created in parallel with minor or patch Product Releases, but a major community may also be released.
   * Community Release is not required for every productized build or every product patch release.
-  * In this document: Product Releases == Product Releases or patch releases
 * Community release can be released after downstream release
 * Community Release codebase is defined by Tag in the [3scale-operator](https://github.com/3scale/3scale-operator) repository.
 Tag format as v\<major>.\<minor>.<build#> (for example: v0.10.1, v0.11.0)